carla-simulator/carla/Docs/benchmark_start.md

 To run an example of a trivial agent performing in an small set of experiments (Basic) run:

-    $ ./benchmark_example.py
+    $ ./driving_benchmark_example.py

-Keep in mind that to run the command above, you need a CARLA simulator server running, on  localhost and on port 2000.
+Keep in mind that to run the command above, you need a CARLA simulator server running, at localhost and on port 2000.

 We already provide the same benchmark used in the CoRL 2017 paper.
 By running this benchmark you can compare the results of your agent